 August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

-52. With heavy rain cancelling the Friday night portion of my planned two night solo camping adventure, I packed up the truck Saturday morning and headed west towards Whitbourne to the top of Sooley's pond to spend the night Hammock Camping.
+52. With heavy rain cancelling the Friday night portion of my planned two night solo camping adventure, I packed up the truck Saturday morning and headed west towards Whitbourne and the top of Sooley's pond to spend a night Hammock Camping.

 51.

-50. After unloading the truck I spent a few hours picking blueberries as they were just coming ripe and it's great to have some local produce in the freezer.
+50. I unloaded the truck and spent a few hours picking blueberries as they were just coming ripe, it's great to have some local berries for the freezer.

-49. I began setting up my sleeping quarters by hanging my Hennessey Hex Fly which will help keep rain, dew and tree needles off my hammock.
+49. I began my sleeping quarters setup by first hanging the Hennessey Hex Fly which will help keep rain, dew and tree needles off my hammock.

-48. Next my Free Soldier hammock was strung between the same two trees a couple feet off the ground for maximum comfort.
+48. Next my Free Soldier hammock was strung between the same two trees a few feet off the ground for maximum comfort.

-47. Lastly two sticks were installed to support the fly screen and tied off to the same two trees.
+47. Lastly two sticks and paracord were installed to support the fly screen which were tied off to the same pair of trees.

 46. I'm definitely more of a comfort camper than a lightweight camper, but it's a lot of fun and makes the trip all that more enjoyable.